LSF970/eng130-CICD/Setting_up_Jenkins.md

-## How to set up a Jenkins server using AWS - change
+## How to set up a Jenkins server using AWS

 Note - Please refer to Jenkins documentation for updates to this process: https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/